openharmony/docs/zh-cn/application-dev/reference/apis-basic-services-kit/js-apis-device-info.md

     // 输出结果：the value of the productModel is :TAS-AL00
     console.info('the value of the deviceInfo productModel is :' + productModelInfo);

-    let productModelAliasInfo: string = deviceInfo.productModelAlias;
-    console.info('the value of the deviceInfo productModelAlias is :' + productModelAliasInfo);

     let softwareModelInfo: string = deviceInfo.softwareModel;
     // 输出结果：the value of the softwareModel is :TAS-AL00
     console.info('the value of the deviceInfo softwareModel is :' + softwareModelInfo);